 * Promoting a Regional Sewer District including Sandpoint, Dover, Kootenai, Ponderay, Schweitzer and Southside.

 All of these options have advantages and disadvantages, the main concerns being time and cost.

-Following Sandpointís rejection to pump the excess effluent to the Sandpoint facility, the District decided to request an NPDES permit from the EPA for discharge into the Pend Oreille River using an MBR system.
-J-U-B revised the Wastewater Facility Plan and it was presented to IDEQ in January 2008.
-IDEQ approved the plan and it was forwarded to EPA for a discharge permit.
+Following Sandpoint’s rejection to pump the excess effluent to the Sandpoint facility, the District decided to request an NPDES permit from the EPA for discharge into the Pend Oreille River using an MBR system.
+J-U-B Engineers revised the Wastewater Facility Plan and presented it to IDEQ in January 2008.
+IDEQ approved the plan and forwarded it to EPA for a discharge permit.

-Unbeknown to the District, the Surface Water Division of IDEQ had listed the Pend Oreille River as impaired for Phosphorus.
-This decision was based on very little data, and a study is required to determine if in fact the Pend Oreille River is impaired with phosphorus.
-As a result the EPA would not issue any new discharge permits until such time as IDEQ qualified or removed the impaired status.
-To date IDEQ has not removed the impaired status nor have they funded a study.
+Unbeknownst to the District, the Surface Water Division of IDEQ had listed the Pend Oreille River as impaired with Phosphorus.
+This decision was based on very little data and a study was required to determine if, in fact, the Pend Oreille River is impaired with phosphorus.
+As a result, the EPA would not issue any new discharge permits until such time as IDEQ qualified or removed the impaired status.
+To date, IDEQ has not removed the impaired status nor have they funded a study.